Angus Glover: Illawarra Hawks (2016–2020)

-Glover signed with his hometown Illawarra Hawks as a development player in 2016 after a youth career where he represented Australia nationally.
-In 2017, Glover tore his anterior cruciate ligament (ACL) for the second time and rehabilitated while contracted to the Hawks as he turned down an offer to play college basketball with the Saint Mary's Gaels.
+Glover signed with his hometown Illawarra Hawks as a development player in 2016.
+In 2017, he tore his anterior cruciate ligament (ACL) for the second time and rehabilitated while contracted to the Hawks as he turned down an offer to play college basketball with the Saint Mary's Gaels.

 Glover returned to play in 2019 and subsequently signed a two-year full contract with the Hawks.
 His remaining contract with the Hawks was voided when the club was liquidated on 18 May 2020.